FoxtrotEverchosen/GameOfLife/README.md

 - Toggle state of individual cells - **left click** (only when paused)

 After downloading this repository, you can run the game locally.
 Make sure you have Python 3.9 or newer installed.
-To install required dependencies run `pip install -r requirements.txt` (use virtual environment if possible).
+To install required dependencies run following command (use virtual environment if possible):

+`pip install -r requirements.txt`

-If you're using uv [for](https://github.com/astral-sh/uv) package management you can simply run the project with `uv run main.py`
+If you're using [uv](https://github.com/astral-sh/uv) for package management you can simply run the project with:

+`uv run main.py`